Backtesting Lambda Value at Risk: Abstract

 \section{Abstract}

-{ A new risk measure, the Lambda value at risk ($\Lambda VaR$), has been recently proposed as a generalization of the Value at risk ($VaR$).
-The $\Lambda VaR$ appears attractive for its potential ability to solve several problems of $VaR$.
-The aim of this paper is to provide the first study on the backtesting of $\Lambda VaR$.
+{ A new risk measure, Lambda value at risk ($\Lambda VaR$), has been recently proposed as a generalization of Value at risk ($VaR$). $\Lambda VaR$ appears attractive for its potential ability to solve several problems of $VaR$.
+This paper provides the first study on the backtesting of $\Lambda VaR$.
 We propose three nonparametric tests which exploit different features.
-Two of these tests directly assess the correctness of the level of coverage predicted by the model.
-One is bilateral and provides an asymptotic result.
-A third test assesses the accuracy of $\Lambda VaR$ that depends on the choice of the P$\&$L distribution.
-Finally, we perform a backtesting exercise that confirms the highest performance of $\Lambda VaR$ especially when the distribution tail behaviour is considered. }
+Two tests are based on simple results of probability theory.
+One test is unilateral and is more suitable for small samples of observations.
+A second test is bilateral and provides an asymptotic result.
+A third test is based on simulations and allows for a more accurate comparison among $\Lambda VaRs$ computed with different assumptions on the asset return distribution.
+Finally, we perform a backtesting exercise that confirms a higher performance of $\Lambda VaR$ in respect to $VaR$ especially when it is estimated with distributions that better capture tail behaviour. }